-- 3. Submit invoices to the Trust for payment for works.
+- 1. Nominate an authorised representative to communicate with the Trust. - 2.
+Submit invoices to the Trust for reimbursement for works undertaken.
 Invoices must be signed by the Organisation's Conservation architect or project manager and be submitted within 60 days of date of invoice.
-The Trust will reimburse the Organisation for payments it has made against these invoices excluding the GST amount subject to available funds in the appeal account.
+The Trust will reimburse the Organisation for payments it has made or intends to make against these invoices excluding the GST amount subject to available funds in the appeal account.
 Any shortfall will need to be met by the Organisation.
 It is the responsibility of the Organisation to claim the GST input tax credits it may be entitled to on such invoices.
 The Trust cannot do this on the Organisation's behalf.
-The responsibility remains with the Organisation to pay the GST amount to the supplier and thereafter claim any GST input tax credits it may be entitled to. - 4.
+The responsibility remains with the Organisation to pay the GST amount to the supplier and thereafter claim any GST input tax credits it may be entitled to. - 3.
 Submit for approval all material to be published for the Appeal.
-Published material includes but is not limited to appeal leaflets, donation slips and web page material and electronic media. - 5.
-Make clear to the contractors undertaking the works and owner of Heritage place that the Trust is not responsible for any payments beyond the balance of the appeal account. - 6.
-Make clear to the contractors and owner of Heritage place that the Trust will not enter into any correspondence with contractors/suppliers and will only deal directly with the Organisation. - 7.
-Submit to the Trust annual progress reports on the project which will include financial statements and timelines. - 8.
-Allow Trust representatives access to inspect relevant conservation documentation and specifications. - 9.
-Allow Trust representatives access to inspect works within 24 hours of any request being made. - 10.
-Carry out all restoration works in accordance with the methods, materials, expertise, level of care, etc. as approved by the Trust so as to ensure conservation work is consistent with best conservation practice and/or the Burra Charter. - 11.
-Immediately report on any variations to projects that may make the work ineligible for a Heritage Appeal. - 12.
+Published material includes but is not limited to appeal leaflets, donation slips and web page material and electronic media. - 4.
+Make clear to the owner of Heritage place that the Trust is not responsible for any payments beyond the balance of the appeal account. - 5.
+Make clear to the contractors and owner of Heritage place that the Trust will not enter into any correspondence with contractors/suppliers and will only deal directly with the Organisation. - 6.
+Submit to the Trust annual progress reports on the project which will include financial statements and timelines. - 7.
+Allow Trust representatives access to inspect relevant conservation documentation and specifications. - 8.
+Allow Trust representatives access to inspect works within 24 hours of any request being made. - 9.
+Carry out all restoration works in accordance with the methods, materials, expertise, level of care, etc. as approved by the Trust so as to ensure conservation work is consistent with best conservation practice and/or the Burra Charter. - 10.
+Immediately report on any variations to projects that may make the work ineligible for a Heritage Appeal. - 11.
 Submit for approval all appeal signage.
-Signage must include the Trust's logo and clearly state that the appeal is facilitated by the National Trust of Australia (Queensland). - 13.
-Notify the Trust of all official functions and events linked to conservation or repair works and provide the opportunity for Trust officials to be present at relevant launches, re-openings or similar.

-14. Must include in any publicity material the Trust logo and appropriate text, which makes clear that the Appeal is a National Trust Heritage Appeal and establishes that the project conforms to the Trust's objectives.
+Signage must include the Trust's logo and clearly state that the appeal is facilitated by the National Trust of Australia (Queensland). - 12.
+Notify the Trust of all official functions and events linked to conservation or repair works and provide the opportunity for Trust officials to be present at relevant launches, re-openings or similar. - 13.
+Must include in any publicity material the Trust logo and appropriate text, which makes clear that the Appeal is a National Trust Heritage Appeal and establishes that the project conforms to the Trust's objectives.
 For example, where the appeal relates to the restoration of a classified building, text along the following lines would be appropriate: